Bad Credit Car Leasing

 Verify Your Steady Income

-What about bad credit without a co-signer?
+What about less-than-perfect credit without a co-signer?
 You likely won’t qualify for a lease without an income.
-All is not lost, however – there is such a thing as bad credit car leasing.
+All is not lost, however – there is such a thing as challenged credit car leasing.
 Show actual proof of your steady salary, copies of pay stubs and evidence of an income that is more than enough to take care of your monthly debts.
 Demonstrate that you are working to improve your low credit profile, and even include professional/personal references.
 Verification of prior leases you’ve had with near perfect payment history.
 If not a car or truck lease, a mortgage may also impress.

 Save Up for a Greater Down-Payment

 Down-payments can be an important reason for leasing companies when they determine your choices.
 Typically, those with near perfect credit will qualify for a nearly zero money down car or truck lease.
 However, for those with less impressive credit, the option for giving up a large down-payment can significantly increase your chances of a reasonable lease.